Chords, Symbols, Formulas...

 Triads: 3-note chords

-- major infers the 3rd and 5th are untouched
+- major triad infers the 3rd and 5th are untouched

-- diminished infers the 3rd and 5th are flattened
+- diminished triad infers the 3rd and 5th are flattened

-- sus or sus4 infers the 3rd is sharpened (4th)
+- augmented triad infers the 5th is sharpened

-You will find a more detailed explanation about these intervals including relevant charts on the music chords page.
+You will find a more detailed explanation about these intervals and stacking thirds including 4, 5 and 6-note chords along with relevant charts on the music chords page.

 Chords - Types - Symbols - Formulas